w-pay/sdk-wpay-web-frames/README.md

 Things don't always go smoothly, so sometimes there will be errors within the frames that you need to be aware of.

-Here is an example of subscribing to the OnValidated event and registering a function to handle the event (updateErrors)
+Here is an example of subscribing to the OnValidated event and registering a function to handle the event (updateErrors).
+Please note: The event needs to be registered on the placeholder element that the element is injected into.
+Registering in the wrong place may mean you miss the event.

 ```
 document.getElementById('cardCaptureCardNo').addEventListener(ELEMENTS.ElementEventType.OnValidated, updateErrors);